Synthose/TarotAPI/README.md

 TarotAPI is a nodeJS and MongoDB based project that allows individuals to make tarot spreads, track their past readings, and get more info on cards.

+# Author

+Alan Krajbich, CS602, 8/15/2022
+synthose@gmail.com

 ## Installation

 From the home folder, you need only type "npm start" in the command prompt.

+Can be reached from localhost:3000/

 # Paths
 /createCard  POST only Method: Allows a user to create a custom card and add it to the deck.
 Must have a full card of details in JSON format as the call body.